-School mornings are typically quite rushed, when the entire family needs to get dressed, fed and leave the house on time.
-There are bound to be unforeseen delays, unexpected disasters and possibly a meltdown!
-It can be quite a task to pull it off successfully and that too everyday.
-Forming a habit and order of a morning routine may make this task easier and its implementation simpler.
-Also, it may ensure that the family starts the day off on a happy and high note rather than complaining and grumbling.
+School mornings are typically quite rushed when the entire family needs to get ready at the same time, have breakfast, and go about their routines.
+There are bound to be unforeseen delays, unwanted commotion, and occasional meltdowns, and it can be quite a task to pull off morning routines successfully.
+Forming a habit and a routine can make the task easier, and its implementation, simpler.
+It may also ensure that the family starts the day off on a happy and positive note, rather than complaining and grumbling.
 Here are some practical ways in which parents can set morning routines for their kids.

 10 Ways to Set a Great Morning Routine for Children